 - Organizations must not discriminate, as defined by Federal criteria.

-- Requests from within the Bank’s designated Community Reinvestment Act (CRA) ranch/banking area are given priority.
+- Priority will be given to support the Bank’s designated Community Reinvestment Act (CRA) branch/banking area.

 - Organizations must be Section 501(c) (3) IRS Code approved.